quocnam612/Web-scraper-for-The-PPDA-of-Viet-Nam-pddvn/README.md

 ## How to Use

 1. **Download and Run the `.exe` File**
-   Download the executable file from the [Releases](#) section and run it on your system.
+   Download the executable file and run it on your system.

 2. **Input the Title**
    Enter the title of the work you want to scrape when prompted.